 To try and assist with the process, we have compiled a list for you here.

 Perhaps you have been inspired by the recent bravery and hard work of all the nurses and carers in the NHS following the COVID-19 pandemic.
 You would not be the first to be inspired by them, and certainly not the last.

 A nursing career can be very rewarding, as can a career in care.
 It is important to be a patient, understanding, and sympathetic person for this role.
 You need to be able to connect with the feelings and thoughts of the people around you.

 A career where you actively help others is a rewarding one, and while plumbing is not as high-profile as nursing, it is definitely a vital service in the local community.

 Every house has plumbing which needs to be carefully maintained and fixed if it goes wrong.
 To be someone dedicated to providing this service will quickly see you become an invaluable figure in your community.

 Besides, starting a plumbing business can be a quite rentable career path to take in 2020.
-Becoming a self-employed plumber can be the first step to set up your own plumbing firm.
+Becoming a self-employed plumber can be the first step to setting up your own plumbing firm.

 Remember it’s always better to follow some fundamental steps to succeed.
-You may invest in qualification, and work for a well-established firm to have enough experience to open your own business.
+You may invest in qualifications, and work for a well-established firm to have enough experience to open your own business.